JieyuWu/ToyotaMod/Toyota-Lexus.md

 ## Zorro Steering Sensor (ZSS)

 Upgrades TSSP cars with a [better angle sensor](https://github.com/zorrobyte/betterToyotaAngleSensorForOP) which allows more accurate steering with openpilot.

+# Common Toyota/Lexus Questions:

+## How can I find out what version of Toyota Safety Sense (TSS) or other features my car has?
+> A couple of helpful links.
+You can lookup you vehicle details using your VIN on the [Toyota Vehicle Information Lookup](https://www.toyota.com/owners/my-vehicle/vehicle-specification).
+You can also review this handy [TSS Applicability Chart](https://cdn.discordapp.com/attachments/524327905937850394/669113172489404416/TSS_Features.pdf)